 Orbit Housing Association

 Orbit wanted to hear more about the views of residents in their neighbourhoods.
-They decided to train residents as community reporters.
+They decided to train residents as Community Reporters.
 We trained 10 people to share stories amongst their peers and to comment on corporate housing activity.
 They used blog posts, the community reporter web site and the housing association web site to tell the story of residents and highlight the activity on the estate.
 The progamme was so successfull it was nominated for the TPAS Awards 2014.

 The housing association was due to take over an estate but the residents had felt very disconnected from the previous association.
 Contour wanted to try an innovative approach in order to get residents' views and perspectives.
 They used the Community Reporter approach to collect stories and experiences on the estate.One resident, Diana, decided to present these as a video letter as she did not feel comfortable about writing a letter.
 This video letter lead to a online dialogue between the residents and the housing association, which eased tension when they finally met.
-Read more about our work on video letters.

 The company wanted to tender for a contract in the electricity sector.
 However they felt they wanted to hear the perspectives of users and gather insight on people who do not normally have a voice We captured the stories of 8 people’s experience of electricity companies.
 These were shown as part of the pitch and contributed to winning the contract.